Cost of Asbestos Removal

 Health hazards of asbestos

 Long-term exposure to hazardous asbestos fibers can have dire effects on human health.
-The fibers are inhaled easily and are carried into the lower regions of the lung, causing fibrotic lung disease asbestosis.
+The fibers are inhaled easily and are carried into the lower regions of the lung, causing pulmonary fibrosis lung disease.
 Furthermore, they radically change the lining of the chest cavity.

 Clearly, removing damaged asbestos as quickly as possible is critical.